vimagick/dockerfiles/vsftpd/README.md

 ftp> bye
 ```

-Only local users can upload files.
+Only local user or virtual user can upload file.

 ```bash
 $ lftp